 Adult Access Award (AAA)

-The Adult Access Award is funded and administered by the School of Graduate & Professional Studies.
-This grant assists adult students at the middle and lower income levels who do not have employer-paid or VA tuition benefits and do not qualify for the Phi Theta Kappa Scholarship.
+The Adult Access Award assists adult students at the middle and lower income levels who do not have employer-paid or VA tuition benefits and do not qualify for the Phi Theta Kappa Scholarship.
 Grants are awarded in the amounts of $38/$62/$85 per credit (depending on need), up to a maximum of 12 credits for each term.
-Learn More
+Adult Access Awards may be renewed for up to four years, so long as the student is maintaining Satisfactory Academic Progress for Financial Aid Eligibility.
+To apply for the Adult Access Award, please complete the online application.

 Phi Theta Kappa Scholarship

 Students in good standing with the community college honorary society Phi Theta Kappa may qualify for a half-tuition scholarship.
-This award applies to all terms and is renewable annually so long as the recipient maintains a cumulative Wittenberg GPA of 3.2.
-In cases where various forms of grant aid, including the PTK award, constitute a sum that exceeds the total cost of tuition, fees and books, the PTK award will be scaled back to the amount which produces that total figure.
-Learn More
+In cases where various forms of grant aid, including the PTK award, constitute a sum that exceeds the total cost of tuition, the PTK award will be scaled back to the amount which produces that total figure.
+The Phi Theta Kappa scholarship may be renewed for up to four years, so long as the student is maintaining Satisfactory Academic Progress for Financial Aid Eligibility.

 Pell grants are limited to students who have a relatively low income or whose circumstances indicate substantial need.